uchange/ulangel/README.md

 ```
 In this exemple, the data source is the x of the training dataset (texts), the key is the length of each text.

-* `ulangel.data.data_packer.ValidationSampler`: It sorts the data in the way defined by the given key, in an increasing or a decreasing way.
+* `ulangel.data.data_packer.ValidationSampler`: It sorts the data in the way defined by the given key, in an ascending or a descending way.
 It is different from the TrainingSampler, there is no randomness, the validation texts will be sorted from the longest to the shortest.
 ```python
   from ulangel.data.data_packer import ValidationSampler val_sampler = ValidationSampler(val_clas_ds.x, key=lambda t: len(val_clas_ds.x[t]))